sstoops/dbus-renogy-dcc/README.md

 ## Installation

-Still a work in progress, but for now, on this repo to `/data/dbus-renogy-dcc` on your device, then run `/data/dbus-renogy-dcc/install.sh`.
+Still a work in progress, but for now, copy this repo to `/data/etc/dbus-renogy-dcc` on your device, then run `/data/etc/dbus-renogy-dcc/install.sh`.